venicephua/kitchen-dashboard/README.md

 # Kitchen Dashboard 🍽️

 A real-time kitchen order management system built with Svelte frontend and Node.js backend, featuring RabbitMQ integration for order processing.
+Part 2 of a two-part application for an Ordering and Order Management system.

 ## 🚀 Features